 Wright also made history after she submitted the first of three unsuccessful petitions to the New Jersey Legislature requesting repayment of money she lent the government for its war efforts.
-In 1786, Wright petitioned the Continental Congress in an effort to reclaim her losses.
-It is unknown whether or not she was successful in this final endeavor.
+It is unknown whether she was successful in this final endeavor.